msperlin/beautiful-jekyll/content/rcode.md

 title: R Code
 ---

-I have developed many packages that are publicly distributed in CRAN.
+Programming is not only part of my job as an academic, but a big hobby for me.
+Over time, I developed many packages that are publicly distributed in CRAN.
 You can find the name and description below.
-Some of them are also hosted at [Github](https://github.com/msperlin/).
+Most of them are also hosted at [Github](https://github.com/msperlin/).

+[PkgsFromFiles](https://github.com/msperlin/PkgsFromFiles) - Includes functions for finding and installing R packages by finding its use from local scripts and Rmarkdown/Sweave files.
+See [blog post](https://msperlin.github.io/2018-10-13-NewPackage-PkgsFromFiles/) for details.

 [GetDFPData](https://cran.r-project.org/package=GetDFPData) - Reads annual financial reports including assets, liabilities, dividends history, stockholder composition and much more from Bovespa's DFP, FRE and FCA systems <http://www.bmfbovespa.com.br/en_us/products/listed-equities-and-derivatives/equities/listed-companies.htm>.
 These are web based interfaces for all financial reports of companies traded at Bovespa.
 The package is especially designed for large scale data importation, keeping a tabular (long) structure for easier processing.